yenjia/credit_card_fraud_detection_2023/README.md

     --ckpts output/checkpoints/ \
     --output submission.csv
 ```
-**Note:** After inference, you need to merge the "txkey" of the example submission file to get the correct submission.
+**Note:** After inference, you must merge the "txkey" of the example submission file to get the correct submission.